bobur-yusupov/Data-Structures-Algorithms/grokking_algorithms_notes/chapter1/notes.md

 Here you can find [Python](./binary_search1.py) example of binary search implementation.

 In the Python code I wrote a code which also checks the runtime of both methods, binary search and simple search.
 When I tried to find `53` it took `0.0003` in binary search and `0.0007` in iteration.
 It may does not make sense in a small projects but in systems with thousands of requests per second it shows its result.

+## Big-O notation in Binary Search

+Big-O notation is one of the three asymptotic notations, which basically concerns on worst-case runtime.
+For example, we are given an array with 100 elements and also a target.
+Target can be an element at the beginning or middle or at the end of the array.
+In Big-O notation we take the highest required resource.
+Resource is memory and time, in some cases disk usage also will be taken into account.

+Big-O annotation for time complexity of simple search is $$O(n)$$ and $$O(1)$$ space complexity as it use constant space.

+When it comes to **binary search** we will change it a little bit.
+Time complexity of the algorithm is $$O(logn)$$ logarithm with base 2.

+Each algorithm time complexity differs.
+In the python example aboce we only searched an element among 27 elements and it does not make sense at all.
+But in datasets with 1 billion records it takes even more time to complete the task for simple search while binary search can consume less time.